pixelcaliber/t3-ai/README.md

 # Tic Tac Toe vs AI with Q-Learning

 This project is a full-fledged web application built using Python Flask (backend) and a React/Next.js frontend.
 It allows users to play a game of Tic Tac Toe against an AI powered by a Q-learning agent.
 The application supports multiple users simultaneously by isolating each game session with unique session IDs and includes rate limiting to prevent abuse.
+It replays each game and apply bellman equation to readjust weights and improve from its gameplay through reinforcement learning.

 ## Table of Contents